Market Outlook: Does Fed Tightening Doom Equities?

 (used with permission)

-There are at least as many Graham&Dodd value buy candidates at zero RI or below, selling for less than their forecast low extremes.
+There are at least as many Graham & Dodd value buy candidates at zero RI or below, selling for less than their forecast low extremes.

 Doesn’t it seem strange that all that “smart money” either isn’t aware of the catastrophe about to befall the market, despite all the warnings of many past months?
 Or perhaps they just don’t believe economists, as a principal principle defense.

 And this doesn’t seem to be some temporary delusion.
-Figure 2 shows how the Market-Makers [MMs] have been hedging their bets directly against the S&P500 index during the past two years.
+Figure 2 shows how the Market-Makers [MMs] have been hedging their bets directly against the S&P 500 index during the past two years.

 Figure 2